Queensgate Peterborough: History

+Following the collapse of Empire Cinemas, the future of Queensgate Cinema development hung in the balance, waiting for a new operator to come forward to take it on.
+In March 2024, Odeon Group announced they would be taking on and refurbishing the cinema unit, and in September, the new 10 screen IMAX cinema was opened.
+Frasers Group have also announced they will be refurbishing the former John Lewis store to create a Frasers store and Sports Direct store within the centre bringing shoppers brands such as USC, Jack Wills and Game into the centre.
+It is expected that Frasers will take access to the space in 2025.

 Radio

 Independent local radio station Hereward Radio (now Heart Cambridgeshire) broadcast from studios at Queensgate from 1987 to 2011.
-Queensgate advertised on Hereward with the jingle the capital city of shopping.

 Transport

 Queensgate bus station is located within the shopping centre and is a short walk from Peterborough railway station, a major interchange on the East Coast Main Line.